Delete search term

 Background

-Postpartum depression and childbirth-related post-traumatic stress disorder (CB-PTSD) affects approx. 13% and 5% of women, respectively.
-Regarding physical health, up to 41% of women still have pain related to childbirth six months afterwards.
-The prevalence of sexual problems affects between 41% to 83% of mothers.
+Postpartum depression and childbirth-related post-traumatic stress disorder (CB-PTSD) affects approximately 13 % and 5 % of women, respectively.
+Regarding physical health, up to 41 % of women still have pain related to childbirth six months afterwards.
+The prevalence of sexual problems affects between 41 % to 83 % of mothers.
 Some individual factors have been linked to postpartum health problems, but it is uncertain if the quality of care during childbirth is also associated with the development of postpartum problems.
-While no Swiss population-based study exists, collecting accurate and reliable patient-reported data on mental, physical, sexual health, and quality of life, will provide valuable insights on the impact of childbirth care and guide future policy decisions to improve peripartum care

 Our overall goal is to assess maternal and co-parent’s health and wellbeing in the postpartum period.
-To achieve this goal, the objectives of the SOCRATES study are as follows:
+To achieve this goal, the objectives of the SOCRATES-study are as follows:

-Methods
+Methods and procedure

-This national cohort study will provide new knowledge about parents’ health and wellbeing up to one year postpartum, which will help to improve perinatal health provision and policies.
-We will identify quality-of-care-related factors that impact parental health and wellbeing after childbirth and recommend evidence-based measures to improve quality of care and maternity care organisation.
 This study will address the lack of a reliable perinatal health indicator system and national population-based data in Switzerland by providing a representative sample which can be used for further research.

-Project Leaders
+Project organisation

-Project Team ZHAW
+Project team ZHAW

-Project Team HEdS & HES-SO Genève
+Project team HEdS and HES-SO Genève

 Partners

-Funding Partner
+Funding

-Project Status
+Project duration